 The athlete can’t just say: ‘My endurance was too little to reach the 30 kilometer mark’.
 Because that would mean he just needs to increase his ‘endurance’, but what even is endurance?
 The athlete needs to know why his endurance was limited.
 Was it his lungs?
 Because then he needs to focus on breathing techniques.
 Did you know that blowing up balloons is a good way to train your lungs?
 If muscle fatigue was why he gave up, he’ll need to focus on something completely different.
 Maybe his diet doesn’t stimulate the blood function, too high cholesterol maybe?
 He might want to add raisins to his diet and skip some fats.

 Increasing your pigeon’s strength or endurance can be done in many ways.
 It’s not possible to ask a pigeon why it was slower than the last time he flew.
 If only it were… You need to be creative and find ways to distinguish what the pigeon’s true weakness is and then find a way to improve it.
+A good way to do this is switching up pigeon racing strategies.
+We mentioned we have several pigeon racing strategies that we circulate throughout the year.
+We keep improving on them.
+By adapting several pigeon racing strategies you can determine the weaknesses of each pigeon.
+It also helps to challenge pigeons and make them use their muscles in different ways.
+This will definitely make them stronger.

 I gave you some tips and philosophies about how to improve your pigeon’s results by nutrition, rest and training.
 The only thing left to do is tell you how I train my pigeons, and to provide you with a nutrition plan for the racing period.

-My pigeon training strategy
+My pigeon racing strategy for training

 I train my pigeons differently, depending on the type of racer I want the pigeon to be: